 4. Best yet cheap NGK Spark Plug: LKR7DIX-11S Spark Plug (93175 Iridium Ix)

-If you are looking for a cheaper alternative, go for the NGK LKR7DIX-11S.
+If you are looking for a cheaper alternative, yet don’t want to compromise on performance or horsepower, go for the NGK LKR7DIX-11S.
 It costs significantly lesser than the previous ones yet shows excellent performance.
 Yes, it may not be as good as the ones we mentioned above, but it sure is well worth the money.

 The LKR7DIX-11S also comes with trivalent metal plating which makes the spark plug last longer by preventing corrosion.
 The longer insulator nose prevents fouling, and the triple gasket seal is designed to eliminate combustion gas leakage.
 The iridium tip is 0.6mm thick and is laser welded, ensuring durability and consistent sparks to improve the overall vehicle performance.